simonedimaria/csaw_esc_2025/README.md

 -   **CSAW Europe**: Grenoble Institute of Technology - ESISAR, Grenoble, France.
 -   **CSAW India**: Indian Institute of Technology Kanpur, Kanpur, India.

-The competition is organized in all regions under the supervision of Professor Nektarios Tsoutsos (University of Delaware), the global challenge leads are Lars Folkerts and Rostin Shokri, who are also the US-Canada region challenge leads.
+The competition is organized in all regions under the supervision of Professor Nektarios Tsoutsos (University of Delaware), the global challenge leads are Lars Folkerts and Rostin Shokri, who are also the US-Canada region challenge leads, along with Julian Lenis (ESC Contributor).
 In Europe, the competition is organized by Amir-Pasha Mirbaha (Grenoble INP).
 In India, ESC is supervised by Professors Debapriya Basu Roy and Urbi Chatterjee (IIT Kanpur), with Dipesh as the regional challenge lead.